jbms/sphinx-immaterial/docs/apidoc/cpp/external_cpp_references.rst

 =========================

-This theme includes an optional :python:`sphinx_immaterial.external_cpp_references` extension that allows normal C++ symbol references, e.g. through the :rst:role:`cpp:expr` role or in C++ function signatures, to resolve to externally-defined C++ symbols that are manually specified in :file:`conf.py`.
+This theme includes an optional :python:`sphinx_immaterial.apidoc.cpp.external_cpp_references` extension that allows normal C++ symbol references, e.g. through the :rst:role:`cpp:expr` role or in C++ function signatures, to resolve to externally-defined C++ symbols that are manually specified in :file:`conf.py`.
 Unlike the `sphinx.ext.intersphinx` extension, template arguments are stripped when resolving references, which allows template entities to be resolved based on their base name.